 Franchisors operate in a range of industries, and even those within the same sector can pursue a different strategic approach.
-That legitimately means the exact Franchise Support Office structure for one organisation may well differ from a direct competitor of a similar size – and for good reason.
+That legitimately means the exact Franchise Support Office structure for one organisation may well differ from that of a direct competitor (of a similar size) – and for good reason.

-Notwithstanding, we know from our work planning, reviewing and improving many franchisor companies, of all different sizes and backgrounds, that there is often a lack of alignment between a franchisor’s situation and plans, and the structure and operations of the Franchise Support Office team.
+Notwithstanding, we know from our work planning, reviewing and improving many franchisor companies, of all different sizes and backgrounds, that there can be a gap between a franchisor’s situation and plans, and the structure and operations of the Franchise Support Office team.

 Put simply, the Franchise Support Office team needs to be big enough and there needs to be a clear delegation and delineation of roles and responsibilities among able team members.
-This is not always observable in practice.
+There are sometimes room for improvements.

 As a franchisor, there are numerous activities that need to be completed in addition to those associated with running a conventional business.
 These functions and franchise-specific activities typically fall under the following types of headings: